Lightnet/threenextreact/README.md

 - PrismaClient setup is tricky when dealing with react, server and client code.
 - div id __next css for threejs resize full screen config.
 - gun.js tests
+- Reworking the array format for easy build.
+To handle react component update call.

 # npm command:
 ```